0oSaraho0/pp3-adventure_game/README.md

 1. Go to Heroko.com and sign in.
 2. Click New - Create new app

 ![new app](images/heroku-1.png)

 3. Pick a name for your app.
 Heroku remembers all app names.
 You will see in the picture that this one is very slightly different from my one because I made this walkthrough after I deployed the original project.
 ![app name](images/heroku-2.png)
 4. Go to settings (Circled in blue)
 ![menu](images/heroku-menu.png)

 5. Input config vars.
 PORT 8000
 ![config](images/heroku-3.png)

 6. Input Buildpacks.
 It is important that heroku/python is above heroku/nodejs.
 You can click and drag them to the correct position if they are input the wrong way round.

 ![buildpack](images/heroku-4.png)
 7. Go to deployment in the menu (circled in red)

 ![menu](images/heroku-menu.png)
 8. You can enable automatic deployment.
-This will automaticall deploy updates when you push your code to github.
+This will automatically deploy updates when you push your code to github.
 9. Then click Display Branch and a new web page will open with your deployed site.
 ![deploy](images/heroku-5.png)

 ![webpage](images/heroku-6.png)